Parameterised distance to local irregularity: Edge-irregulators

-Starting from a 3CNF formula $\phi$, we construct a graph $G$ such that $\I_e(G)\leq 3n$ if and only if $\phi$ is satisfiable.
-The construction of $G$ is as follows: we start with the graph $G'$ that corresponds to $\phi$.
-Then, for each $1\leq i\leq n$, we remove the edge $v_iv'_i$, and attach the gadget illustrated in Figure~\ref{fig:np-c} to $v_i$ and $v'_i$.
+\textbf{Construction.} We start with the graph $G'$ that corresponds to the formula $\phi$.
+Then, for each $1\leq i\leq n$, we remove the edge $v_iv'_i$, and attach the gadget illustrated in Figure~\ref{fig:np-c}(a) to $v_i$ and $v'_i$ (the variable gadget).
 Let $E_i$ denote the edges of the gadget attached to $v_i$ and $v'_i$ plus the edges $e_i^1,e_i^2$ and $e_i^3$.
-Finally, for each $1\leq j\leq m$, we add the star on $5$ vertices, and identify one of its leaves with the vertex $c_j$.
-Observe that the resulting graph $G$ is planar, bipartite and $\Delta(G)=4$.
+The edges $e_i^1$ and $e_i^2$ connect $v_i$ to the two clause vertices that correspond to clauses containing $x_i$.
+The edge $e_i^3$ connects $v_i'$ to the one clause vertex that corresponds to the clause containing $\lnot x_i$.
+Finally, for each $1\leq j\leq m$, we attach two leaves to $c_j$ and then we add the star with $7$ vertices and identify one of its leaves as the vertex $c_j$ (the clause gadget, illustrated in Figure~\ref{fig:np-c}(b).
+Observe that the resulting graph $G$ is planar, bipartite and $\Delta(G)=6$.

-Before we provide the reduction, let us show two claims that are going to be useful.
+\textbf{Properties.} Before we provide the reduction, let us show two claims that are going to be useful.